 For the team at the Mackenzie Dental Centre, ongoing oral health maintenance is vital to overall health.
 This is particularly relevant during and after Invisalign® treatment.
 Like the entire body, teeth need proper care, complemented by routine examinations.
 This will ensure a quality level of oral health, and prevent the potential for conditions to develop and eventually deteriorate.

-In addition to Invisalign®, Mackenzie Dental Centre offers a wide range of professional services, along with a clinic environment that is comfortable, and caring.
+In addition to Invisalign®, Mackenzie Dental Centre offers a wide range of professional services in Vaughan, along with a clinic environment that is comfortable, and caring.